EmmaPesjak/Game-of-Life-Python/Project/README.md

 ## Discussion

-Beginning with the base implementations.... `calc_neighbour_positions``run_simulation``count_alive_neighbours` easy, hard part was not getting an output until many functions done, i depended heavily on the debugger function in PyCharm to seek out problems with my code
+Beginning with the base implementations, the `calc_neighbour_positions`, `run_simulation` and `count_alive_neighbours` functions were fairly straight forward and easily implemented.
+Since the program required all base functions to work in its full extent, not getting an output during development made troubleshooting harder.
+I depended heavily on PyCharm's debugger to help seek out problems within the code.

 During the implementation of the `parse_world_size_arg` function a small problem emerged.
 A ValueError message was printed out instead of an AssertionError message because the `.split()` function gave back an empty string if the user input was "40x".
-The problem was solved by having the assert sort out empty strings and raise an AssertionError.
+The problem was solved by having the `assertion` sort out empty strings and raise an AssertionError.

-`populate_world`
-flippade axes

-`update_world`
-None cells easy fix
-tricky to get the neighbours count right for next gen

-grade d recursive
-did not know you could return (void) this caused a hick-up

-grade c `load_seed_from_file`
-pretty straight forward to implement but getting the population dictionary correct was a bit of a challenge.

-grade b`create_logger` and `simulation_decorator`

-grade a la till age i jsonfilerna i annan funktion än den som stod skriven i labhandledningen. tbh grade a was suprisingly easy, was expecting something much more hard. i suppose every one has their own opinions but i found both grade e and grade b implementations harder than grade a.

-went back over the entire code to see if i could do any improvements, shortened a bit by writing != dead instead of alive + elders + primes

-i have learned..

-being so new to programming, i sometimes find it hard to think outside the box, knowing how to improve my code out of the boundaries of the project or laboratory guidance.

-the learning modules prepared....

-furthermore...
+The `populate_world` function was a bit trickier to get right.
+In order to make the output pattern conform with the provided seed patterns in the code base the axes of (x, y) was flipped to (y, x), again the debugger was a great tool to see each cell's state, neighbours and how it was printed out.
+Having a dictionary within a dictionary also took a while to get my head around.

+The `update_world` function was also one of the more challenging functions to implement.
+I struggled to get the line breaks correct since the (y, x) axes were flipped, but managed to get it correct in the end.
+Getting the `if-statement` for determining the state of the next generation was also a challenge.
+I realized I had too many alive cells in the coming generations, since I had accidentally made dead cells with only two alive neighbours live in the next generation, this was easily fixed with putting in an `or`.

+I decided to do the grade D implementation of making the `run_simulation` a recursive function, even though I knew I would later remove it since I strived for a higher grade.
+This was mostly because I wanted some more practice on recursive functions, and I knew that I had the extra time.
+Writing the function was easy, or so I thought, my recursive function worked with the tiny problem of that I had created an infinite loop.
+Even if I put in a range, the function would not stop at generation 0.
+I put in an `if-statement` trying to stop the function at generation 0, but I did not know how to stop it and what to return.
+It took me a while to figure out that it is possible to just return (void) and thereby stopping the infinite loop.
+However, this function was then remade again for the grade B implementations.

+The challenge with the grade C implementation of the `load_seed_from_file` function was to convert the JSON files and thus getting the population dictionary in the correct format.
+Once again the debugger was of great help to spot out the differences. `literal_eval` from the ast module was new to me, but was very handy for converting the coordinates to the proper format of tuples.

+The grade B implementations was what I found particularly difficult with this project, especially the `simulation_decorator` function.
+Grasping the concept of decorators, the flow of executions, how they work, wrappers and how to call what when is challenging even though we worked with decorators during laboration 3.
+Doing the `create_logger` and formatting the logger output was more straight forward and reminded a lot of laboration 3.

+The grade A requirements were easier than I expected, and I actually found the functions for grade E and B being harder to complete.
+I suppose that I expected something nearly undoable.
+I strayed a bit from the note in the project guidance where it was stated that the age attribute for JSON files was most appropriate to implement during world update.
+Instead, I implemented the age attribute in the `load_seed_from_file` function.
+For me, it made more sense to have it here where the initial population was created.
+Having completed all the functions I went back over the entire code again to see if I could do any improvements.
+I realised that I could shorten a few `if-statements` in the `simulation_decorator`, `update_world` and `count_alive_neighbours` functions.
+They had become quite long to include the new cell states of elders and prime elders that also represented aliveness.
+So instead of setting `if-statements` for each cell state, I could set the requirement as not state dead, which shortened the code significantly and thus improving readability.

-By completing this project and doing all implementations up to grade A, I have demonstrated that I can utilize the learning objectives of this course, and thereby the purpose has been fulfilled.
+This course has taught me basically everything I have demonstrated with this project, since I knew pretty much nothing coming in to this course.
+The learning modules prepared me very well for this project.
+Being so new to programming, I sometimes find it hard to think outside the box, knowing how to improve my code in any way that is not stated in the project or laboratory guidance.
+There are probably ways of further improving the code but considering my capabilities I am quite pleased with it.
+By completing this project and doing all implementations up to grade A, I have demonstrated that I can utilize what the learning objectives of this course has taught me, and thereby the purpose has been fulfilled.